PuckerLab/eGPS/README.md

 `--flanksize` specifies the flanking size for the plot.
 Default: 50.

 `--gapsize` specifies the gap size in coverage due to sequence variants between RNA-seq reads and reference.
 Default: 5.

+`--splicesites` specifies the handling of putative introns.
+Modes: strict, off. strict enforces a check for canonical splice sites at the ends of a putative intron. off enables the consideration of introns without canonical splice sites.
+Default: strict.

 # References